5025 Service Availability and Access

 Access

-1. During hours of agency operation, the AAA shall assure that inquirers have timely contact with access system staff.
+1. During hours of agency operation, the AAA shall ensure that inquirers have timely contact with access system staff.
 Contacts are to be handled as they are received.
-Also see 5031 Standards of Promptness.
+Refer to Section 5031 Standards of Promptness.

 2. For calls received outside of established working hours (evenings, weekends, holidays), services shall be provided through a telephone answering service, call forwarding and/or other appropriate resources.
 Content of messaging services will provide information to callers about regular office hours, access to information via the Georgia ADRC website and the telephone number and office hours of organizations that offer crisis or emergency services.
-Calls will be returned within the next business day.
+Callers shall be given the option to leave a voicemail.
+Calls will be returned within two (2) business days.

-1. Each Area Agency on Aging shall have a written policy for retrieving and assigning calls, emails and faxes after hours and when all counselors are on the telephone and calls go to voice mail.
+1. Each Area Agency shall have a written policy for retrieving and assigning calls, voicemails, web intakes, emails and faxes after hours (evenings, weekends, holidays), during staff training and when all counselors are on the telephone and calls go to voice mail.

-4. The Area Agency will either utilize the DHS DAS call center solution or budget for and implement a dedicated, direct telephone line into the access service system, and sufficient numbers of incoming and outgoing lines for the ADRC offices, so that all staff actively engaged in receiving calls, responding inquiries, rescreening waiting lists, and conducting follow-up contacts will have an individual line available.
+4. The Area Agency will either utilize the DHS DAS call center solution or budget for and implement a dedicated, direct telephone line into the access service system, and sufficient numbers of incoming and outgoing lines for the ADRC offices, so that all staff actively engaged in receiving calls, responding to inquiries, rescreening waiting lists, and conducting follow-up contacts will have an individual line available.
+For technology requirements refer to Section 5030 Technology.

 2. Participate in local case management, options and benefits counseling, and elder rights collaboratives;

-3. Make all or a portion of its resource database available on an Internet Webpage, including information of interest to people with disabilities;
+3. Make all or a portion of the DAS DDS Resource Database available on an Internet Webpage, including information of interest to people with disabilities;

 1. Reference: DHS Policies for providing services to persons with limited English proficiency and sensory impairments.
 The manual and related forms are located at dhs.georgia.gov/language-access under LEPSI Resources.